Procurement compliance: audit, complaints and investigation

 Buy Queensland Audit Unit

-The function of the Buy Queensland Audit Unit (BQAU) is to strengthen existing policies and initiatives through a program of compliance audits.
-Policies and initiatives are in place to provide guidance, and to further strengthen Queensland for Queenslanders.
+The Buy Queensland Audit Unit (BQAU) aims to strengthen existing policies and initiatives through a program of compliance audits.
+Policies and initiatives are in place to provide guidance and further strengthen Queensland for Queenslanders.

 The BQAU currently provides compliance support on the following policies and initiatives: